Case Type: Gender Discrimination

-Update: On Thursday Feb 2nd, Plaintiffs in the Campbell et al. v.
+Update: On Thursday, Feb 2nd, Plaintiffs in the Campbell et al. v.
 Chadbourne et al. case filed a motion seeking conditional certification of a collective action under the Equal Pay Act.
-Plaintiffs have asked the Court to issue notice (see here with link) to all members of the proposed collective action, informing them about this action and notifying them of their right to opt into the case to assert similar claims of pay discrimination against Chadbourne.
+Plaintiffs have asked the Court to issue a notice to all members of the proposed collective action, informing them about this action and notifying them of their right to opt into the case to assert similar claims of pay discrimination against Chadbourne.
 Plaintiffs’ Memorandum of Law and supporting declarations have not yet been filed in the public record, as the parties are awaiting a decision from the Court as to whether any information will be redacted.

 NEW YORK, Aug.
 31, 2016 — Chadbourne & Parke LLP, one of the country’s powerhouse law firms, boasts on its website that it aims “to build and maintain a diverse and inclusive community” of lawyers.
 A $100 million class action complaint filed today in the United States District Court for the Southern District of New York tells a very different story.

 According to Plaintiff Kerrie Campbell, a nationally recognized trial lawyer and partner in Chadbourne’s Washington, DC office, female partners at the firm are excluded from positions of decision-making authority and receive less pay and bonuses even when they out-perform their male counterparts.
 There is only a one-tier partnership, with every partner characterized as an equity partner.

 On November 3, 2016, in retaliation for Ms. Campbell’s initiation of a class action and collective action on behalf of her fellow female employees, Chadbourne filed a baseless counterclaim that was predicated almost entirely on Ms. Campbell’s actions in connection with this lawsuit.